OrderLab/xinda/examples/README.md

 ```

 ### Step 5: Collect Results
-After all tests are done, you can use our [analysis scripts](../data-analysis/process.py) to parse the results.
-After it finishes, you can use the [compress_exp_data.yml](../cloudlab-ansible/compress_exp_data.yml) playbook to compress the results on each node into a .tar archive.
+After all tests are done, you can use [analysis scripts](../data-analysis/process.py) to parse the results.
+After it finishes, you can use the [compress_exp_data.yml](../cloudlab-ansible/compress_exp_data.yml) playbook to compress parsed results on each node into a .tar archive.

-(**Important**) Remember to double-check the path to the parsed results in `compress_exp_data.yml` and also pass the `task` variable to specify the task name.
-After tat, you can download the compressed results to a persistent storage for further analysis.
+(**Important**) Remember to double-check the path to the parsed results in `compress_exp_data.yml`.
+Also, you can pass a `task` variable to specify the task name.
+After that, you can download the compressed results to a persistent storage for further analysis.

 ```bash
 # cd path_to_xinda/examples/parallel-tests